 In men with no sperm or very low numbers of sperm in the ejaculate, it is important to determine whether the sperm are not being produced at all, or whether they are being produced but are blocked from “getting into” the semen.
 A fructose test can help differentiate between these two problems.
 Fructose is only made in certain glands, the seminal vesicles, which may be absent in men with missing or incomplete ducts.

 Some men ejaculate all or part of the sperm backward into the bladder.
 This can be detected by having a man ejaculate and immediately afterward urinate into a separate cup.
 The post-ejaculatory urine is then centrifuged to see if any sperm are present.

-Sometimes, medications can be used to try to convert a man’s backward (retrograde) ejaculation, to forwards.
+Sometimes, medications can be used to try to convert a man’s retrograde (backward) ejaculation, to forwards.

 THE EFFECTS OF SEMEN ANALYSIS ON TREATMENT

-More than 50% of men who have a male factor will have a treatable cause of male factor infertility.
+More than 50% of men who have a male factor infertility will have a treatable cause.
 These factors include varicoceles (dilated veins in the scrotum), infections, hormonal abnormalities, abnormalities in the seminal fluid, ductal blockages, and difficulties with erections and ejaculation.
 When these conditions are treated, either through medication (hormones or antibiotics) or surgery (varicocelectomy, vasal reconstruction, repair of a blocked ejaculatory duct), a man will often see a significant improvement in his semen analysis.